scalet/volvo-test/readme.md

 - Pie Chart by Type

-##Feedback
+## Feedback
-Give me a feed back by e-mail: renan.scalet@gmail.com
+Give me a feedback by e-mail: renan.scalet@gmail.com